Stratford General Hospital Archives Hoping to Expand Collection

 Donations of SGH School of Nursing pins and rings would be especially appreciated.
 Memorabilia and artifacts such as: nursing documents, early 20th or late 19th century napkin rings, nurses’ instrument kits, vintage stethoscope, vintage labelled medication containers, vintage Oxford style duty shoes (white or black) and wrought iron basin stands are also of interest.

-All donations will be catalogued and preserved by Archive volunteers.
+Donations accepted into the Archives permanent collection will be catalogued and preserved by Archive volunteers.
 Throughout the year the Archives creates displays for the hospital’s Main Lobby and other events to showcase our proud heritage and the changing face of hospital care.

 “It is our hope in partnership with SGH Foundation to expand our exhibit space with the creation of a new gallery to accommodate larger furnishings, medical equipment, and mannequins,” adds Veal.
 “Community donations are an excellent opportunity to contribute to the growing awareness of the rich resources of our hospital history.”